cronitorio/cronitor-sidekiq/README.md

 end
 ```

 By default this will look for an existing monitor named after your worker, `MyWorker` in the case above, and pings that.
-Otherwise it will try to create a new monitor with the worker's name.
+Otherwise it will try to create a new monitor with the worker's name, which you can configure rules for at a later time via your Cronitor dashboard.

-To use a monitor you've already created you can also configure a `key` directly:
+To use a monitor you've already created, you can configure the monitor's `key` directly:

 ```ruby
 class MyWorker